Meteor-Community-Packages/meteor-user-status/README.md

 - `loginTime`: when the user logged in with this connection.
 - `idle`: `true` if idle monitoring is enabled on this connection and the client has gone idle.

-The `UserStatus.events` object is an `EventEmitter` on which you can listen for sessions logging in and out.
+The `UserStatus.events` object is an `EventEmitter` on which you can listen for connections logging in and out.
 Logging out includes closing the browser; reopening the browser will trigger a new login event.
 The following events are supported:

 - `connectionLogin` with fields `userId`, `connectionId`, and `ipAddr`
 - `connectionLogout` with fields `userId` and `connectionId`